-See Appendix A, CFR Part 60, How To Complete National Register Forms, or How To Apply the National Register Criteria for Evaluation for definitions of the criterio. specific themes, the following list outlines general characteristics that might qualify post offices for listing in the National Register.
+Some of the characteristics by which a post office might represent a significant theme are listed on pages 11-13.
+Not all of these characteristics will apply to every post office.
+As stated above, the characteristics that a particular post office must possess to be eligible for National Register listing will depend on the history of that post office and the important themes with which it can be associated.
+Also, because it is impossible to enumerate specific characteristics without knowledge of specific themes, the list outlines general characteristics that might qualify post offices for listing in the National Register.
 These characteristics should be much more specific when applied to an individual post office.
 For example, the features that make it a good example of an architectural style, or the aspects of a city's period of growth represented by the post office must be clear.
 Because each post office and its related themes will be different, examination of a particular post office and its themes may reveal additional or different characteristics than the following ones.